buxiangzaiyatengdejing/learngit/README.txt

-Git is a version control system
-Fit is free software
+git IS A DISTRIBUTED VERSION CONTROL git is free software